papertrail/remote_syslog2/README.md

     Error creating fsnotify watcher: inotify_init: too many open files

-increase the maximum number of inotify instances that can be created using:
+determine the maximum number of inotify instances that can be created using:

+    cat /proc/sys/fs/inotify/max_user_instances

+and then increase this limit using:

     echo VALUE >> /proc/sys/fs/inotify/max_user_instances

 where VALUE is greater than the present setting.
-Test this works and then apply it permanently by adding the following to `/etc/sysctl.conf:`:
+Confirm that remote_syslog starts up and then apply this new value permanently by adding the following to `/etc/sysctl.conf:`:

     fs.inotify.max_user_instances = VALUE